 NASA / MSFC / SCIENCE PHOTO LIBRARY NASA / MSFC / SCIENCE PHOTO LIBRARY

-Ares rockets.
-Illustration of the Ares rockets that were planned be used to launch spacecraft as part of NASA's Constellation Program.
-This program, announced by the US government in 2004, was intended to put astronauts back on the Moon by 2020, and then carry out missions to Mars.
-The rocket at right is Ares V, the heavy cargo launch vehicle.
-Ares I (left) was to launch crews in the crew exploration vehicle Orion.
-The rockets would have used a combination of liquid oxygen/hydrogen tanks (orange) and solid-fuel rocket boosters (white).
+Ares V rocket, illustration.
+This is a depiction of this cargo launcher discarding its booster rockets as it ascends to Earth orbit.
+This rocket was planned for use in NASA's Constellation Program to send astronauts to the Moon by 2020, using Orion spacecraft.
+The Ares rockets were to use a combination of liquid oxygen/hydrogen tanks (orange) and solid-fuel rocket boosters (white).
 Ares V was planned to be around 100 metres tall.
 The rockets were named for the Greek god of Mars, and are named 'I' and 'V' after the Apollo program's Saturn I and Saturn V rockets.
 The Constellation program was cancelled in 2009.

 Model release not required.
 Property release not required.